artuncingoz/seesaw-simulation/README.md

 3. Weights only added when ı clicked on the board should have add the weight, but clicking on the weights added a weight in the opposite position.

 To resolve this, I disabled clicking on the balls with the cursor.

+4. When the game paused and then added weights, and reload the page the loading state does not work properly

+To resolve this ı added pause variable into savestate and change the savestate function position in updatesaw function